josdejong/mathjs/docs/core/configuration.md

 - `number`.
 The type of numeric output for functions which cannot determine the numeric type from the inputs.
-For most functions though, the type of output is determined from the the input: a number as input will return a number as output, a BigNumber as input returns a BigNumber as output.
+For most functions though, the type of output is determined from the input: a number as input will return a number as output, a BigNumber as input returns a BigNumber as output.